 Poteau’s Farmer’s Market and Craft Fair provides a variety of produce and craft items for visitors to the area.

-The Poteau Farmer’s Market began life in April of 2014.
+The Poteau Farmer’s Market was officially opened in April of 2014.
 The first day of the market looked bleak.
 Two vendors showed up in the pouring rain.
 Despite the deluge and limited amount of produce, people still came out to support Poteau’s newest market.

 Eric Standridge created the core concept in 2012 after discussions with former mayor Don Barnes.
 Mayor Barnes wanted to see a community gathering place set in a fun atmosphere.
 The concept was to provide a free place for people to sell extra produce, for artists to showcase their art, and for people to come together as part of a community.
 In 2013, this concept was extended with the help of the OSU Extension office.
 The focus has always been on community participation and healthy living and lifestyles.